Skip to main content

 The parties and recitals section identifies the seller, the buyer, and the target company (including its Companies House registration number and registered office address), and sets out the background to the transaction.
 Precise identification of the parties is critical because a share purchase is a sale of a legal interest in personal property.

 The shares being sold clause describes the shares with precision: the number of shares, their class (ordinary, A ordinary, preference, etc.), their nominal (par) value, and the percentage of the total issued share capital they represent.
-This clause should be cross-referenced with the company's register of members to ensure accuracy.
+This clause should be cross-referenced with the company's register of members to confirm accuracy.

 The purchase price and payment clause records the total consideration and the mechanism and timing of payment.
 In a straightforward cash transaction, the price is fixed and paid at completion.
 In more complex deals, the price may be subject to adjustment mechanisms (such as a locked box or completion accounts mechanism) or deferred payment (an earn-out).